bugwomp/JRS-Application/README.md

 And here are my [Essay Questions](https://github.com/bugwomp/JRS-Application/blob/master/Essay%20Questions.md).

-Thanks for your time, I'm looking forward to meeting you!
+Thanks for your time, I am excited to join the ADA community!